fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 ####Practice:

-- Finish Project 1: Add additional content to your landing page.
+- Project 1: Add additional content to your landing page.
 	- HTML elements
 		- A paragraph with some text about you
 		- A header element containing an image element
 		- An input element for email submission (it won’t actually submit anything yet!)
 		- Anything else that you think will make the page unique to you!

+####Reflect

+Answer the following questions:

+- In your own words: what is html, and how does it contribute to a web application?
+- In your own words: what is the DOM and why does it matter?
+- What’s the most interesting thing you’ve learned so far?
+- How confident are you feeling in your grasp of class material so far?
+Are there particular topics/areas in which you would like more help?